 Since our last Active Aging Strategy in 2004, the proportion of our older adult population has steadily increased.
-According to the 2016 Census,1 the percentage of the population aged 65 and older in Saanich increased to 20.8%.
+According to the 2016 Census, the percentage of the population aged 65 and older in Saanich increased to 20.8%.
 When we add in the cohort aged 60-64 (7.2%), the percentage increases to 28%.
-For the first time, the 2016 Census recorded more adults aged 65 years and older, than children 14 years of age and younger (Appendix 3.1).
+For the first time in Canadian history the 2016 Census recorded more adults aged 65 years and older, than children 14 years of age and younger.
+By 2036, Saanich will have faced unprecedented growth in the 65 year+ cohort which will see projected growth of 12,500 residents, equaling 28.2% of the population (Appendix 3.1).